Generation Jones

-A 2024 survey by YouGov of 13,083 U.S. adults found that 53% of Boomers relate to their own generation the most, while 13% relate to Gen X. On the other hand, 43% of Gen Xers relate to their own generation the most, while 12% relate to Boomers.
+The name "Generation Jones" has several connotations, including a large anonymous generation, a "keeping up with the Joneses" competitiveness, and the slang word "jones" or "jonesing", meaning a yearning or craving resulting from the huge expectations left unfulfilled in this generation's transition from the economic boom of the 1960s to the souring economy of the 1970s.

 Characteristics

+The Watergate scandal in 1972 was a formative political event for Generation Jones, contributing significantly to their characteristic distrust of government and general cynicism.

 In 2009, Jonathan Pontell wrote in an article for Politico: "We Jonesers have long been lumped with Boomers simply because we arrived during the same long post-Second World War spike in births.
 But generations arise from shared formative experiences, not headcounts, and the two groups evolved with dramatic differences.
 Our background is just as distant from Generation Xers'."

 While older Boomers (or "Leading-Edge Boomers") participated in the social changes of the 1960s and early 1970s, Generation Jones (or "Trailing-Edge Boomers") were still children.
 Unlike older Boomers, most Jonesers, particularly younger ones, did not have World War II veterans as parents (although some were Korean War veterans).
 Many Jonesers' parents were the Silent Generation, sandwiched between the Greatest Generation and the Baby Boomers.

-As Jonesers reached adulthood, the United States military draft and involvement in the Vietnam War had ended; thus, they had no defining political cause, as opposition to the war was for the older boomers.
+As Jonesers reached adulthood, the United States military draft and involvement in the Vietnam War had ended; thus, they had no defining political cause, as opposition to the war was for the older Boomers.
 The Woodstock music festival (1969) was a defining moment for older Boomers, whereas Jonesers tend to remember the Watergate scandal (1972–74) and the cultural cynicism it begat.
-While in high school, members of Generation Jones had a distinct feeling of having just missed the real hippie era.
+While in high school, members of Generation Jones felt they had just missed the real hippie era.
 Key characteristics assigned to members are pessimism, distrust of government, and general cynicism.

-Generational trends expert Daniel Levine, director of the Avant Guide Institute, suggests Generation Jones bridges the gap between boomers and Gen X, taking some of the idealism of its elder counterparts and the pragmatism of the generation after it.
+Generational trends expert Daniel Levine, director of the Avant Guide Institute, suggests Generation Jones bridges the gap between Boomers and Gen X, taking some of the idealism of its elder counterparts and the pragmatism of the generation after them.
+He also said, "It comes down to identity.
+Fact is, most Jonesers simply don't feel like Boomers", and "taking into account the year a person was born only gives us part of the picture.
+We should also look at the shared cultural experiences people gain as they came of age."

 Authors Hannah Ubl, Lisa Walden, and Debra Arbit said that, because Baby Boomers is a huge generation spanning almost two decades, it can be helpful to break it into separate subgroups: Early Boomers and Generation Jones.
 They say the "latter group's formative years occurred after the counterculture movement of the 1960s.
 They weren't witnesses to the electric and inspiring atmosphere that JFK, Martin Luther King Jr., and Gloria Steinem created for Early Boomers.
 Instead, their world was marked by competition, limited resources as fuel prices rose, and...disco."